-Since the election of the Trustees, the advisory vote on named executive officer compensation and the vote on the shareholder proposal regarding majority voting in trustee elections are nonroutine matters, a broker may not turn in a proxy card voting shares without receiving instructions from you.
+Since the election of the Trustees and the advisory vote on named executive officer compensation are nonroutine matters, a broker may not turn in a proxy card voting shares without receiving instructions from you.

 21. Q: What is the effect of a broker non-vote?